$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Outlook and further perspectives

-Also, as mentioned in the introduction, many new interesting hyper-K\"ahler metrics can be defined on moduli spaces of irregular connections/Higgs bundles over (wild generalisations of) Riemann surfaces~\cite{BB04,Wit08}, with simple examples reviewed in~\cite{Boa18}: the "multiplicative" versions of the Eguchi--Hanson space and Calabi's examples (whose standard "additive" versions are quiver varieties on two nodes).
-This fits into a more general (new) multiplicative theory of quiver varieties~\cite{Boa15}, involving a "fission" gluing operation generalising the TQFT construction of moduli spaces of flat connections~\cite{Boa07,Boa14}; note that conjecturally this produces a lot more new hyper-K\"ahler manifolds~\cite{Boa09}, beyond (wild) nonabelian Hodge spaces.
+Also, as mentioned in the introduction, many new interesting hyperk\"ahler metrics can be defined on moduli spaces of irregular connections/Higgs bundles over (wild generalisations of) Riemann surfaces~\cite{BB04,Wit08}, with simple examples reviewed in~\cite{Boa18}: the ``multiplicative'' versions of the Eguchi--Hanson space and Calabi's examples (whose standard ``additive'' versions are quiver varieties on two nodes).
+This fits into a more general (new) multiplicative theory of quiver varieties~\cite{Boa15}, involving a ``fission'' gluing operation generalising the TQFT construction of moduli spaces of flat connections~\cite{Boa07,Boa14}; note that conjecturally this produces a lot more new hyperk\"ahler manifolds~\cite{Boa09}, beyond (wild) nonabelian Hodge spaces.
+See~\cite{Rem19,Rem20,FelRem} about quantum moduli spaces of meromorphic connections.

 Finally the example of \S~\ref{sec:Instantons}, i.e. the moduli spaces of framed $\SU(r)$-instantons, opens the way for further discussion on the relation between the generating series produced by this new quantisation scheme and the well-known Nekrasov partition functions.